Prince Harry Was Able to Marry Meghan Markle Because She Didn’t Do This 1 Thing in Her Past, Royal Expert Claims

 The former Suits star and Harry did have children of their own.
 They welcomed a son, Archie Harrison Mountbatten-Windsor, on May 6, 2019.

-Archie is seventh in the line of succession to the British throne, and Lili is eighth behind their father, Prince William, his three children, and Prince Charles.
+Archie is sixth in the line of succession to the British throne and Lili is seventh behind their father, Prince William’s his three children, and the Prince of Wales.